renovamen1/renovamen1.github.io/src/content/about/index.md

 ## Bio

 I am a Data science undergraduate in the school of [Computer Science and Application](https://inspiria.edu.in/degree-courses/school-of-computer-science/) at [MAKAUT](https://makautwb.ac.in/).
-My current work  focuses and reliability in multimodal foundation models.
+My current work  focuses on AI solutions for inventory,agriculture and services management.
+Generative AI and Agents are the other domains where i am side-kicking experiments, projects ,tools and research.

-By the way, take a look at [some things](/projects) I've built as DS undergard and developer, featuring my [interactive portfolio ](https://portfolio.prabin.me) - a macos themed interactive portfolio showcasing my works and skills.
+By the way, take a look at [some things](/projects) I've built as DS undergard and developer, first featuring my [interactive portfolio ](https://portfolio.prabin.me) - a macos themed interactive portfolio showcasing my works and skills.

 ## Miscellaneous